ethanblake4/dart_eval/docs/compiler-migration.md

 # Compiler migration to control_flow_graph

-The xv2 branch replaces direct bytecode emission with a control-flow graph and SSA pipeline.
-Stages 1–3 are committed.
-The current stage 4 checkpoint emits executable register instructions and integrates serialization and the public runtime.
-Runtime parity is incomplete: see [the resume notes](backend-checkpoint.md) for verified results, remaining failures, and the next steps.
+The xv2 branch now uses the typed register backend throughout the public compiler/runtime API.
+The existing suite and restored skipped tests pass:
+856 tests, zero failures, zero skips.
+See [the current checkpoint](current-compiler-checkpoint.md) for implementation state, verification, performance evidence, and remaining language limitations.
+The stages below record the original migration plan.

 ## What to reuse